drivechain-project/drivechain.info/index.md

 The lengthy multi-month delay might sound prohibitively inconvenient, but it isn't because of instant atomic cross-chain swaps.
 Investment-banker-types will buy your side-BTC with their main-BTC, at competitive rates.
 So, in practice, the delay can be avoided by paying a neglibible, market-based fee.

 The model is sound because we assume that miners are uninterested in "stealing" (see above).

-### Bitcoin Improvement Proposals (BIPs)
+### BIPs and Code Documentation

 Drivechain is so big it actually fits into two BIPs over three files: